ssunday/java-http-server/README.md

 #Java HTTP Server

 HTTP Server written in Java.

-It displays the contents of a particular directory.
+##Features

+* Can view files in a particular directory

+* Serve images and basic text files

+* Navigate folder system

+* Decode parameters in /parameters

+* Form submitting/persisting in /form

 ##Running